bukson/steampy/README.md

     * Are active (means no historical, does not mean having offer state active!)
     * Are not historical
     * No time limitation

+If `merge` is set `True` then offer items are merged from items data and items description into dict where items `id` is key and descriptions merged with data are value.

 **get_trade_offer(trade_offer_id: str) -> dict**